 GPT can be used as a translation provider in Smartling.

 To get started, you first need to obtain an API key for GPT from either OpenAI or Azure.
-Then you will store these credentials in Smartling.
+You can either bring your own key (BYOK) or ask your Smartling representative to provision a Smartling-provided key for GPT (Azure).

-Your provider credentials can then be used to create a Translation Profile, which is where you can configure your translation prompt and adjust various parameters for further customization.
+Your provider credentials can then be used to create an LLM Profile, which is where you can configure your translation prompt and adjust various parameters for further customization.

 Once the LLM Profile is created, GPT can be used as part of a translation workflow, for translation suggestions in the CAT Tool, or with any of Smartling's instant MT integrations.